nick-ng/poe-map-team/README.md

 - 5.0 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 5.0 Penance Brand (2, Penance Brand of Dissipation, Penance Brand of Conduction)
 - 5.0 Pyroclast Mine (1, Pyroclast Mine of Sabotage)
-- 4.3 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
+- 4.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
-- 4.0 Chain Hook (1, Chain Hook of Angling)
 - 4.0 Bladefall (2, Bladefall of Volleys, Bladefall of Impaling)
 - 4.0 Frenzy (1, Frenzy of Onslaught)
 - 4.0 Blade Blast (2, Blade Blast of Unloading, Blade Blast of Dagger Detonation)